 Interested in learning about others?

 The Multicultural Center's goal is to be a place where students and community members can experience UNT's cultural wealth by teaching culture through student involvement.
-Located on Level 2 of the University Union the center's programs and activities are developed to increase awareness, understanding, and consciousness regarding the cultures and histories of people of African, Hispanic/Latino, Asian, and Native American descents.
+Located in Room 122b of Stovall Hall, the center's programs and activities are developed to increase awareness, understanding, and consciousness regarding the cultures and histories of people of African, Hispanic/Latino, Asian, and Native American descents.

 Want to get involved?

-If volunteering and community service have always been an important part of your life, or if you'd like to add this element to your personal goals, the Center for Leadership and Service located on Level 4 of the University Union, Room 430, is a good place to coordinate your efforts.
+If volunteering and community service have always been an important part of your life, or if you'd like to add this element to your personal goals, the Center for Leadership and Service located in Stovall Hall, Room 160, is a good place to coordinate your efforts.
 The center provides opportunities to get involved in service that helps meet the needs of the local community.
 The center also creates partnerships with community agencies, government organizations and campus departments that need volunteers.

 The Student Government Association is a student organization dedicated to serving the interests of the student body.
 UNT recognizes the SGA as the official voice of the students.
-The SGA offices are located in Suite 320-S on Level 3 of the University Union.
+The SGA offices are located in Room 170 of Stovall Hall.

 The Talons spirit organization works to instill a deeper feeling of school spirit into the UNT campus.